YinJC/uk-tex-faq/FAQ-pdf-fig-chars.md

----
-layout: page
-title: Characters disappear from figures in PDFTeX
+# Characters disappear from figures in PDFTeX
----